How to Read a Paycheck Stub: A Comprehensive Guide for Employees

 9. Paid Time Off (PTO) Balances

-If you earn paid time off (PTO), such as or sick leave, your paycheck stub may include a section showing your current balance of PTO hours.
+If you earn paid time off (PTO), such as vacation or sick leave, your paycheck stub may include a section showing your current balance of PTO hours.
 This allows you to track how much time off you’ve earned and how much is still available for use.

 Reviewing this information helps you stay on top of your PTO accruals and usage throughout the year.